sivakadi/kafka-stream-join-records/README.md

 # kafka-stream-join-records
-This project joins two different order messages to one order record.
+This project joins order event messages from two different topics and send the joined order event message to one topic.

-### Do the following to rung this application Spring Cloud Stream Application
+#### Do the following to rung this application Spring Cloud Stream Application

 Build this application.